Frequently Asked Questions About Sex Crime CHARGEs

 Is consent a good defense?

-This is a common sex crime FAQ, but one that is somewhat hard to answer.
-The truth is you may still be arrested and charged, but not knowing the age of the people depicted is a valid defense.
+You may still be arrested and charged, but not knowing the age of the people depicted is a valid defense.
 In order to be convicted, the prosecutor must prove that you knew the person in the video or photos was under 18.
 If the person depicted looks particularly young though or a website advertised the people in the content as being under 18, this might be a difficult defense, which is why you should always talk to your lawyer before speaking with police.

 Tell your attorney as soon as possible and give him a full list of everyone who uses your computer and your internet connection.
 Your lawyer may even hire a forensic computer specialist who can recover evidence to back up your story that someone else viewed or downloaded the illegal material.